yiliu1998/yiliu1998.github.io/index.md

 <p>

-I am currently a PhD student in the <a href="https://statistics.sciences.ncsu.edu/" target="_blank">Department of Statistics</a>, North Carolina State University, under the co-advisement of Profs. <a href="https://statistics.sciences.ncsu.edu/people/syang24/" target="_blank">Shu Yang</a> and <a href="https://bouve.northeastern.edu/directory/larry-han/" target="_blank">Larry Han</a>.
+I am currently a PhD student in the <a href="https://statistics.sciences.ncsu.edu/" target="_blank">Department of Statistics</a>, North Carolina State University (NCSU), under the co-advisement of Profs. <a href="https://statistics.sciences.ncsu.edu/people/syang24/" target="_blank">Shu Yang</a> and <a href="https://bouve.northeastern.edu/directory/larry-han/" target="_blank">Larry Han</a>.
 My research primarily focuses on developing causal inference and missing data methodologies to analyze various real-world datasets.
 </p>

 <p>
-I am funded by the <a href="https://statistics.sciences.ncsu.edu/graduate/support/nhlbi/" target="_blank">NHLBI T32 training grant</a> for cardiovascular disease (CVD) research, and I was funded by the teaching assistantship of NC State graduate school for my PhD study.
+I am funded by the <a href="https://statistics.sciences.ncsu.edu/graduate/support/nhlbi/" target="_blank">NHLBI T32 training grant</a> for cardiovascular disease (CVD) research and the graduate teaching assistantship of NCSU.
 In the summer of 2024, I was an intern in the <a href="https://cfar.duke.edu/cores/quantitative-sciences-core/interns-2024" target="_blank">Quantitative Methods in HIV/AIDS Internship</a>, Duke University, funded by the NIAID R25 training grant.
 </p>